webermn15/scrollcarousel/README.md

 * ~~Margins break alignments~~
 **account for margins on left & right align by getting value & computing it for the scroll adjustment**
-* ~~Indicator buttons are hardcoded to only work for left align atm~~ ** fixed improper child left bounds calculations in the viewportChangeHandler function, implemented align checking for indicators**
+* ~~Indicator buttons are hardcoded to only work for left align atm~~ **fixed improper child left bounds calculations in the viewportChangeHandler function, implemented align checking for indicators**
 * Borders create minor offset issues, current working fix is a little hacky (add additional width of a couple pixels on some checks)
+* Prev arrow button broken atm

 #### Features todo
 * Extract API for passing custom button classes